Symmetric preferences, asymmetric outcomes: Tipping dynamics in an open-city segregation model: Discussion

 In this work, we have proposed and analyzed a non-equilibrium chemical reaction network (CRN) model of segregation with macroscopic pattern formation resulting from interactions between agents.
 Unlike traditional approaches, the present model does not rely on utility maximization, explicit thresholds, or deterministic relocation rules.
 Instead, segregation emerges from purely stochastic, nearest-neighbor reaction processes in the Moore neighborhood of a square lattice.
 We have shown that, beyond a critical level of in-group preference, the system undergoes a continuous tipping transition.
 This transition spontaneously breaks the $\mathbb{Z}_2$ symmetry between the two agent types and shows diverging correlation lengths and susceptibilities.
 Finite-size scaling analysis yields a consistent set of critical exponents describing this transition.

-The observed phenomenology is qualitatively a strong reminiscent of Ising-like critical behavior: the order parameter is non-conserved, interactions are short-ranged, and exponent ratios such as $\beta/\nu$ and $\gamma/\nu$ are close to their two-dimensional Ising counterparts.
+The observed phenomenology is qualitatively reminiscent of Ising-like critical behavior: the order parameter is non-conserved, interactions are short-ranged, and exponent ratios such as $\beta/\nu$ and $\gamma/\nu$ are close to their two-dimensional Ising counterparts.
 Quantitatively, however, the measured thermal exponents $\nu$ and $\alpha$ deviate from their equilibrium Ising values, and the heat capacity exhibits a clear power-law divergence rather than the logarithmic behavior expected in the 2D Ising model.
 Taken together, these observations indicate that while the present model shares important features with Ising universality at the level of symmetry and exponent ratios, the full set of measured exponents cannot be straightforwardly assigned to a known equilibrium universality class.
-Possible explanations include strong corrections to scaling within the accessible system-size range, or the presence of an additional coupled field—such as the vacancy density—that modifies the effective scaling behavior.
+We have tested the robustness of this conclusion by extending the finite-size-scaling analysis to $L=50,55,60$ and by repeating the exponent extraction over multiple sliding fitting windows; see Appendix~\ref{app:finite-size-robustness}.
+This analysis shows that the main exponent ratios remain stable under changes of the fitting window, while the strongest residual finite-size dependence appears in the heat-capacity exponent.
+Thus, although corrections to scaling cannot be ruled out, the extended analysis does not indicate a drift toward the standard two-dimensional Ising values within the accessible system-size range.
+Possible explanations therefore include strong corrections to scaling persisting beyond the simulated sizes, or the presence of an additional coupled field---such as the vacancy density---that modifies the effective scaling behavior.
 Disentangling these scenarios requires further investigation, in particular, a systematic analysis of finite-size effects and the transient density fluctuations near criticality.

 Several other directions for future research naturally arise from the present work.
 While our analysis demonstrates a systematic improvement of the analytical description through the inclusion of higher-order moment closures (see supplemental material~\ref{app:mean_field}), a general closed-form characterization of the steady-state distribution remains an open problem.
 One possible avenue is to explore approaches based on nonlinear graph Laplacians, whose minimizers have been shown to capture segregation-like structures in related settings \cite{POLLICOTT}.